ether-camp/public/reputation.md

 - Karma - points attached to some user identity to depict his reputation in the system
 - Kudos - voting power of user.
 Can be calculated as a linear function of *karma*
 - User - anybody who is logged in to the system
+- Sybil - additional account of some user which can be used to enhance his voting power
 - Project (camp) - idea is the essence of innovation, the idea that seek to meet the reality is a project
 - Vote - transaction where user gives some of his available kudos to the selected project